 - Bring warm clothes, it’s cold up there in the early morning!
 Also, bring some snacks and some water, and a headlamp!

 - Flores Island is localted on the east part of Indonesia.
 Very few travelers make the trip all the way there, it’s a good opportunity to completely immerse yourself in the local culture.
 The local population reminded me of the Caribbean.
 They’re very nice and often asked me in the street if I needed help, if I was lost… Since there are no tourists (and no black people!), they kept staring at me in the street!
-They thought I was coming from Africa, actually from Nigeria!
+They thought I was coming from Africa, actually from Nigeria, and they were asking “Where are you really from?”
 They were often greeting me in the street (in Ende just like in Moni), some of them were honking at me… And a few locals wanted to get a picture with me!
 Flores is really different from the rest of the country!

 - In Ende like in Moni and everywhere in Flores island, there are temporary power cuts.